256dpi/hanya/README.md

 	Hanya::dynamic_point("company/news","(/<category>(/<slug>(/<part>)))");

 Hanya renders the page of the first argument even if there is no remaining url.
-The vaule all variables will be _NULL_.
+The default vaule all variables will be _NULL_.

 ## Definitions